akhrna65/Detection-of-emotion-from-different-speakers-in-audio-segment/PMP-PLAN/F-PROJECT_PRESENTATION.md

-F. PROJECT PRESENTATION
+#F. PROJECT PRESENTATION
-Below are the project presentation by QTMT INC.
+Below are the project presentation by DEAS INC.